Tiendil/tiendil-org-content/content/posts/2024-031-fun-case-of-speeding-up-data-retrieval-with-psycopg/en.md

 Formatting and concatenating result columns on the PostgreSQL side and then parsing them in Python might be faster than fetching the columns as separate values.
 ///

 At least, this holds true for my specific use case with Psycopg.
-I love this library and believe in its quality, so I suspect the alternatives wouldn't fare any better
+I love this library and believe in its quality, so I suspect the alternatives wouldn't fare any better.